kennetpostigo/horoscope/README.md

 - **Fast:** horoscope runs magnitudes faster than schedulers built in other languages that are mainstream. stream, horoscope runs magnitudes faster
-- **Fast:** Our robust allocator and threadpool designs provide ultra-high throughput with predictably low latency.
+- **Concurrent:** executors run jobs in their own tasks in order to get as much work done as fast as possible.
 - **Intuitive:** You get a lot of powerful functionality out of the box to run CRON, Network tasks, retrieve jobs from memory, pg, and redis.
-If they are not what you are looking for, Implement your own Job, Store, or Executor.
+If they are not what you are looking for, Implement your own Job, Trigger, Store, or Executor.
 - **Easy to learn:** [Detailed documentation][docs]

 [docs]: https://docs.rs/horoscope